Life Jacket | PFD For SUP

 KAYAK / SUP LIFE JACKET

-This is an example of life jacket that can be used for SUP as it provides emphasis to free arm movement.
+This is an example of a life jacket that can be used for SUP as it provides emphasis to free arm movement.
 The floatation is centered in two areas which can make it harder for the inexperienced SUP rider to climb back on the board.
 These types of jackets are often used by Whitewater enthusiasts as many of them are designed to 'flip' the rider face up in the case of unconsciousness.

 SPECIAL PURPOSE LIFE JACKET